-requirements determined decades ago for under-insulated and leaky, curtain-sided houses are being used for mostly solid-wall and tight, well-insulated newer houses.
+However, it is important to realize that many modern poultry houses using forced-air heat have oversized systems installed because the same rule-of-thumb sizing requirements determined decades ago for under-insulated and leaky, curtain-sided houses are being used for mostly solid-wall and tight, well-insulated newer houses.

-For example, following are results of standard engineering calculations of heating capacity needed for the brood half of typical examples of three house types under typical Southeastern conditions where we assume a design outside temperature of 10° F and a design inside temperature of 92° F for the forcedair heated houses and 88° F for the radiant heated house:
+For example, consider two 40 x 500 foot houses, one of the older type vs. a modern house, both using forced-air heat.
+The standard engineering calculation of heating capacity needed for the brood half of typical examples of these types of houses under typical Southeastern conditions where we assume an outside design temperature of 10° F and a design inside temperature of 92° F is:

-- 630,250 BTU/hr heating capacity needed for the older house (forced-air heat, 92° F desired temp) - 301,675 BTU/hr heating capacity needed for a modern house (forced-air heat, 92° F desired temp) - 285,613 BTU/hr heating capacity needed for a modern house (radiant tube heat, 88° F desired temp)
+- 630,250 BTU/hr heating capacity needed for the older house (forced-air heat) - 301,675 BTU/hr heating capacity needed for the modern house (forced-air heat)